-Like in many countries the concept of 'zero energy' is also subject to different interpretations and frequently occurs in Belgian marketing jargon.
+Like in many countries definitions are also subject to different market interpretations.
 'Zero energy' is generally interpreted as 'net zero energy': i.e. balance between the consumed and produced energy on site.
 Due to the lack of policy definition for (very) low energy buildings, initially different definitions were introduced by business networks and mixed business/ policy networks.
-Table 1 summarizes the definitions introduced for market creation in Belgium.
+Table I summarizes the definitions introduced for market creation in Belgium.
 It highlights the multitude of definitions that exist, which all have an impact on the construction market.
 Table I show that there is no consensus in the market, especially considering low-energy definitions.
 Further, there are large differences according to the Region.
 In the Flemish Region these definitions can differ according to the initiating body (NGO's or government).
-In the Walloon Region there are only very limited energy restrictions.
-Most advanced appears to be the Brussels Capital Region with its implementation of limitations for space heating demand and primary energy use.
+In the Walloon Region, there are only very limited energy restrictions.
+Most advances towards the passive house definition appear to be in the Brussels Capital Region with its implementation of limitations for space heating demand and primary energy use.